luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 Populism reasearch is mostly divided into to different parts.
 There is one strain that detects populism in political actors or parts of discourse like speeches.
-And there is another strain that is concerned with measuring populist attitudes among populations (CITE Akkerman, Mudde, Zaslove 2014; Hawkings, Rovira Kaltwasser and Andreadis 2018). // from Moffit 2020, p.
-21 in PDF
+And there is another strain that is concerned with measuring populist attitudes among populations @akkermanHowPopulistAre2014 @hawkinsActivationPopulistAttitudes2020.

 A notable aspect of analysing populist communication on Social Media is that we are able to analyze direct feedback in terms of views, likes and comments on very specific bits of populist communication.
 According to #cite(<keffordPopulistAttitudesBringing2022>) they are the first to try to bridge this gap and try link populist communcation can populist attitudes in terms of voting behavior.